Safety & Advice

 - Storage of personal possessions is not allowed in communal areas, including stairwells and corridors.
 This is to maintain clear escape routes and keep them clear of combustible material.

 - You will be requested to remove any personal possessions from communal areas.
 This includes any recycling boxes you may have been provided by the Local Authority.

-- We reserve the right to remove any of your possessions which are not removed from communal areas.
-You will be charged for any costs associated with their removal.
+- We reserve the right to remove and dispose of any of your possessions which are not removed from communal areas.
+You will be charged for any costs associated with their removal and disposal.

 - If you are concerned about a cluttered or blocked communal area then it is your responsibility to contact your Neighbourhood Management Officer or Independent Living Coordinator.
 You may also contact Customer Services using the details here.